Coming to a City Near You!

 - Maximizing a project’s positive impact on a community

-- Moving beyond LEED to measure the social, economic, and environmental impact on communities
+- Moving beyond LEED to measure positive social, economic, and environmental impact on communities

-- Understanding public interest design and how is it re-shaping the design professions
+- Understanding public interest design and how is it re-shaping the design and planning professions

-The Academic Leader of each session is Bryan Bell, the founder of Design Corps, founder of the Public Interest Design Institute, and a co-founder of SEED.
-Bell has supervised the Structures for Inclusion lecture series for thirteen years which presents best practices in community-based design.
-He has published two collections of essays on the topic, Bell has lectured and taught at numerous schools including the Rural Studio with Samuel Mockbee.
+The Academic Leader of each session is Bryan Bell, Founder of Design Corps, Founder of the Public Interest Design Institute, and a Co-founder of SEED.
+Bell has supervised the Structures for Inclusion lecture series for 14 years, which presents best practices in community-based design.
+He has published two collections of essays on the topic and lectured at numerous schools including the Rural Studio with Samuel Mockbee.
 He has received an AIA National Honor Award in Collaborative Practice.
 His work has been exhibited in the Venice Biennale and the Cooper Hewitt Museum Triennial.
-He was a Harvard Loeb Fellow in 2010-11 and a co-recipient of the 2011 AIA Latrobe Prize which is focused on public interest design.
-Other speakers will be national leaders of this emerging field.
+He was a Harvard Loeb Fellow in 2010-11 and a co-recipient of the 2011 AIA Latrobe Prize, which is focused on public interest design.